DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Methodology

 \subsection{Decoder}

-We adopt the decoder from GroupPose.
-In each decoder layer, there is a within-instance self-attention layer where keypoints of the same instance interact with each other.
-Then, an across-instances self-attention layer promotes the interaction between keypoints of the same joint.
-To avoid interaction between negative, positive and prediction instances, we apply a mask attention in the across-instances self-attention layer.
-Next, a deformable attention mechanism supports interactions between all the queries and the enhanced feature maps.
+Each decoder layer includes a within-instance self-attention layer, where keypoints from the same human instance interact.
+Then, an across-instance self-attention layer enables keypoints of the same joint to interact with one another.
+To separate negative, positive, and prediction instances, we apply a mask attention in the across-instances self-attention layer.
+Finally, a deformable attention mechanism allows all queries to interact with the encoder's feature maps.

-Our decoder differs from GroupPose in two important ways.
-First, we add the pre-pose layer and the fine-grained distribution refinement (FDR) layers from D-FINE \cite{dfine}.
-Second, we have developed the Pose localization quality estimation (LQE) layer for more precise classification whether a keypoint is visible.
-We will next describe the Pose-LQE layer.
+Our decoder introduces two critical architectural enhancements over GroupPose: the integration of D-FINE's pre-pose and Fine-Grained Distribution Refinement (FDR) layers, and our novel Pose Localization Quality Estimation (Pose-LQE) layer, which enhances classification scores.